CodinGame/Contribute-Help/pages/community/hub.md

 # What is a CodingHub?

 A CodingHub is an event where developers meet, code and converse.
-_Just like a regular day at work!_ 😝

-It is organized by one or two hosts.
-Most of the time, they are regular players in the community.
-A CodingHub can take place either in a company meeting room, a university classroom, a coworking space or even a living room.
-Depending on the place, a CodingHub attracts anywhere from 5 to 30 developers.
-Usually, they are held during work week evenings.
+Most of the times, they happen during a coding contest, so players can't discuss the game and share strategies.

+CodingHubs are organized by volunteers, with the assistance of CodinGame.
+Want to host one?
+See below ⬇️

 [More Information](https://www.codingame.com/blog/codinghubs-enjoy-coding-developers/)

-# How to host a CodingHub?

-Just fill [this typeform]().
-Thibaud will check the info as he receives it and will add the link to your event (either Meetup or Facebook) below.

-## Why Meetup or Facebook?
+## Why join a CodingHub?

-An event page helps other CodinGamers to discover the hub and register to the event.
-It also helps us to know how many goodies we can send.

-_Pack of goodies will be sent to CodingHubs with at least 10 people registered to the hub 10 days before the start of the contest._
+- To meet other developers who enjoy programming for fun
+- To have fun and learn
+- To network

 # List of Next CodingHubs